Seals and sea lions

 Four of these species are ice-habitat specialists, breeding on the sea ice in spring.
 Leopard and Ross seals tend to be solitary, whereas Weddell and crabeater seals form breeding groups or colonies.

-The other two species—Antarctic fur seals and elephant seals—are both found north of the pack-ice zone and breed in dense colonies on beaches.
+The other two species—Antarctic and sub-Antarctic fur seals, and southern elephant seals—are both found north of the pack-ice zone and breed in dense colonies on beaches.
 Here, dominant males (bulls) maintain harems of females (cows).
 During the breeding period, competition for the harems is intense, so the bulls will not leave their territory to find food.
 Instead they rely on blubber reserves.

 The smallest of the Southern Ocean seals are fur seals, while the largest are elephant seals.
 Seals are carnivorous and, depending on species, eat fish, squid or krill.
 The leopard seal will also eat penguins and other seals.
 Seals can dive to more than 600 metres in search of food and have specially adapted eyes for underwater vision in low light levels.
 While underwater, seals call to one another, and this can sometimes be heard above on the ice.